Table of Contents

 Scan their websites, social media, and every channel they have available to understand how they harness the power of video to convey their different messages.
 Pay attention also to photos, emails, blog posts, and other types of content to see how they make everything work together, or not!
 This is going to help you uncover market trends and identify strengths or weaknesses in your competitors’ video strategies.

 You should also ask yourself the following questions:

-The very first step to create a video marketing strategy is defining your goals – in this case, what you want to achieve with your videos.
+The very first step to create a video content strategy is defining your goals – in this case, what you want to achieve with your videos.

 Do you want to attract new prospects?
 Are you trying to build authority and foster consumer trust?
 Do you need to persuade potential buyers to close the sale?

 In a perfect marketing world, you’ll want to create as many videos as you need to achieve all those goals, but we know that’s not always possible.
 So, you’ll have to decide which is the most important to help your business grow and prioritize that.
 To do that, think about the buyer’s journey:

 If you want to introduce your brand to a new audience, you’ll want videos that are designed to use in the awareness stage.
 In case you want to engage and explain to prospects why your solution is the best one out there, you’ll want consideration stage pieces.
 But, if you are trying to prompt prospects into closing the sale, you’ll want to develop decision stage videos.

 Which videos in specific are those?
 You may ask… Well, there are several options that you can use for different goals.
 We’ll learn all about them later in this guide.
 Now it’s time to learn the different types of B2B video marketing strategies that you have at your disposal!